chchwy/ogre-v2-mesh-viewer/README.md

 ## Known issues

-- [ ] Normals will be broken when converting a v2-mesh to obj format.
+- [ ] Normals are broken when converting a v2-mesh to a obj.

 ## Third Party Libraries